brittanyrw/emojiscreen/docs/local_dev_walkthrough.md

 4. Download the project to your computer.
 Click on the `Clone or Download` button.
 Copy the HTTPS github repo link.
 5. In your terminal, navigate to where you would like to save the project (such as `cd Desktop`).
 Run the following command in the terminal, replacing the following link with your copied link: `git clone https://github.com/your-username-will-be-here/emojiscreen.git`;
 6. After the command has been run, in the terminal, navigate into the EmojiScreen project folder: `cd emojiscreen`.
 7. Open the `emojiscreen` project in your text editor of choice.
-Edit the `data.js` file and add a new object for your movie, TV show or musical in alphabetical order. **Note: If the movie title starts with 'The' then use the next word for alphabetical order.**.
+Edit the `data.js` file and add a new object for your movie, TV show or musical in alphabetical order.
 Make sure there is a comma between your object and the objects above and below.
-Refer to the card overview above for requirements for the different object keys.
+Refer to [the card overview section](/card_overview.md) for requirements for the different object keys.
 Make sure to save your file after you have made changes.

 Use the following object as a template: